webplatform/docs/concepts/protocols/http/index.md

  Hypertext Transfer Protocol (HTTP) is an application-layer protocol. ...

+Some of the most common headers include:

+; Host : Provides the hostname for supporting multiple hostnames on a single server.
+For backwards compatibility, this is required even if the request is made in absolute form.
+; User-Agent : A string identifying the version of software making the request ; Accept : Informs the server of which media-types the user agent would like to see, used for Content-Type negotiation ; Date : Indicates what date/time the message originated.
+Required in responses.
+; Expires : A caching header which indicates the time after which the resource will be "stale".
+; Cache-Control : A caching header that can describe who is allowed to cache the resource and for how long ; Server : A string identifying the version of the server responding to the request ; Content-Type : Indicates the media type (MIME type) of the attached entity body, if any.
+; Content-Length : Indicates the length of the attached entity body, if any.

 === Design of HTTP ===

 HTTP follows a number of patterns to give it well-defined functionality for the benefit of clients and servers: